 We’ve all been in a situation when we needed to present some idea, a school project, ourselves, a new product feature, etc. And we’ve all sat through many presentations, some of which stayed in our minds for a long time.

-Whether you are trying to sell your brand, wow the audience with your products, send your portfolio or pitch a business idea, you will need to master the art of making powerful visual stories.
+Whether you are trying to sell your brand, wow the audience with your products, send your portfolio, or pitch a business idea, you will need to master the art of making powerful visual stories.

-What separates a fantastic speech from the one that will fade out the minute we leave the room?
+What separates a fantastic speech from one that will fade out the minute we leave the room?
 Here are five design tricks to make your presentation stand out and have a pleasing effect on people.